Art therapy activities for relaxation will help you change the mood from stressed and hectic to calm and relaxed.

 When you have everything ready, focus your attention only on the paper and colors you’ve chosen.
 Start by painting repetitive patterns like straight lines, zig-zag lines, waves, spirals, or curls.

 Paint until you completely cover the paper, then move on to the second layer.
-Use a contrasting color or different shade of the same color, choose a different pattern.
+Use a contrasting color or a different shade of the same color, and choose a different pattern.
 Change the speed of painting and thickness of the brush.
 Find colors and patterns that relax you the most.
-That is the point of layers, discovering what works for you at that moment.
+That is the point of layers: discovering what works for you at that moment.

-Don’t think about aesthetics, your goal is not to create art, it is to relax.
-Once you’re finished you can throw away the painting, it has done its purpose.
+Don’t think about aesthetics; your goal is not to create art, it is to relax.
+Once you’re finished, if you don’t like how it looks, you can throw away the painting; it has done its purpose.

 Finger painting